-If you do not obtain Probate when someone dies, and Probate is needed on the Estate, then the beneficiaries will not be able to receive their inheritance.
-Instead the assets will be frozen, and will be held in a state of limbo, as no one will have the legal authority to access or transfer the assets.
+If Probate is needed but you don't apply for it, the beneficiaries won't be able to receive their inheritance.
+Instead the deceased person's assets will be frozen and held in a state of limbo.
+No one will have the legal authority to access, sell or transfer them.

-When someone dies, you’ll need to find out whether Probate is needed.
-Probate isn't required every time someone dies.
-It depends on the value of their assets (everything they own), and the way in which their assets were held.
+When someone dies, you’ll need to find out if Probate is needed to deal with their Estate.
+Probate isn't required when someone dies.
+It depends on the value of the deceased person's assets and how they owned them.

 With our Probate Complete Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excl VAT), Property and Estate Administration affairs*.

 At Co-op Legal Services our Probate Solicitors offer fixed fee Probate.
 Once we have provided you with a written quote for the agreed work to be done, that price will not change, unless the original information we are given is shown to be incorrect or circumstances change.

 * We can also pay all the costs of a Co-op Funeralcare funeral, providing the Estate owns sufficient assets which can be sold in due course to repay our costs.

 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.